NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 also covered in the [near-to-far field tutorial](https://nbviewer.org/github/NanoComp/meep/blob/master/python/examples/adjoint_optimization/06-Near2Far-Epigraph.ipynb).

-In this example, we use a minimum feature size of 150 nm for the line width *and* line spacing.
+In this example, we use a minimum feature size of 150 nm for the linewidth *and* linespacing.
 The implementation of these constraints in the adjoint-solver module is based on [A.M.
 Hammond et al., Optics Express, Vol. 29, pp. 23916-38 (2021)](https://doi.org/10.1364/OE.431188).